Joseph Payne Brennan: 1970s

 In 1970, Brennan married the former Doris M. Philbrick, who was herself a published poet.
 Three of her poems are included in Brennan's volume Creep to Death (1981).
-He also became a member of the Praed Street Irregulars, a society founded by fellow author Luther Norris in honor of August Derleth's sleuth Solar Pons.
+He also became a member of the Praed Street Irregulars, a society founded by fellow author, Sherlockian and publisher Luther Norris in honor of August Derleth's sleuth Solar Pons.

 A second collection of Leffing tales, containing eight stories, was published in 1977 as Chronicles of Lucius Leffing.
 The introduction to this volume by Frank Belknap Long recounts his several meetings with Brennan over the years.
 Long says of Brennan that he was a "storyteller of exceptional gifts who trusts his own creation right up to the hilt" and that "no present-day writer of fantasy conforms, in quite so miraculous a way, to the most fascinating of literary legends - that of the cultivated poet-philosopher-scholar who explores literature's most adventurous byways, in thrall to the darkly mysterious and the subtly terrifying".

 The 1978 poetry collection As Evening Advances was a slim chapbook containing 31 poems including two reprints ("The Old Man," first collected in Nightmare Need and originally appearing in The New York Herald Tribune (1959); and "Maelstrom of Stars," first collected in The Wind of Time (1961) and originally appearing in The New York Times [1960]).
 The balance of content was reprinted from various horror genre fanzines, mainstream poetry journals, or original to the collection.

 Brennan was the first recipient of the International Clark Ashton Smith Poetry Award 1978 for Life Achievement.
 (This award was created by Frederick J. Mayer and awarded yearly at the Fantasy Faire Convention in Southern California until the passing of co-founder William "Bill" Crawford in 1985).

 The third Lucius Leffing book was the short novel Act of Providence (1979), set in and around the events of the First World Fantasy Convention, convened in Providence, Rhode Island, on Halloween weekend 1975.